hop-proto/hop-go/handshake_spec.md

 ---

 - $I_c$ is a 32 bit random index similar to IPsec's Security Parameter Index (SPI).
 This is used to identify sessions.
+TODO: what is this?
 - ephemeral is set to the client ephemeral public key.

 ```python